-The policy was prepared after taking due account of the Code of Practice published by the Data Protection Commissioner (revised 2015).
+The policy was prepared after taking due account of the Code of Practice published by the Data Protection Commissioner (revised 2015) and the General Data Protection Regulations 2018.
 This policy will be subject to periodic review by the Parish Council to ensure that it continues to reflect the public interest and that it and the system meets all legislative requirements.

 The CCTV Scheme is registered with the Information Commissioner under the Terms of the Data Protection Act 1998.
 Registration Reference: ZA249520.